JoaoLRezende/reduction-detector/README.md

 ```
 -------------
 ### To do
-- Make sure the steps in the setup guide above are actually sufficient.
-(It doesn't even mention where in the Clang tree to place reduction.cpp.)
+- Make sure the steps in the setup guide above are sufficient.
+(It doesn't mention where in the Clang tree to place reduction.cpp.)
 (It seems to be a modified copy of Clang's [LibTooling tutorial](https://clang.llvm.org/docs/LibASTMatchersTutorial.html).)
 - Describe fully the steps to add new plugin modules or update existing ones.
 Briefly mention our test scripts and how they are used to quickly update existing modules.